EvaMaeRey/ggsmoothfit/README.md

 ### Managed dependencies ? ✅

-package dependancies managed, i.e. `depend::function()` in proposed functions and declared in the DESCRIPTION
+package dependencies managed, i.e. `depend::function()` in proposed functions and declared in the DESCRIPTION

 ### Chosen a license? ✅